 Constructing Nature is ongoing exploration into the History of Natural History as well as a subjective relationship to its address.
 It takes the form here of a couple exhibition proposals to the Field Museum in Chicago working largely with their own archive and includes a series of correspondence to the Field that contextualize and elaborate the project.
-A friend suggest a make a New Yorker style piece about the experience which is included as well.
+A friend suggest a make a New Yorker style piece about the experience which is forthcoming.

 This proposal was the 5th iteration, with earlier versions similar in scale and differing in scope.
 Below is a proposal for a contemporary and modern art series for the Field Museum called interpositions